 What a magnificent sight as you comb the hills in Hsinchu County for the famous persimmons drying in the Autumn weather of Taiwan.
-Autumn is the perfect time, as it is dry and the fall winds blow.
-This is the perfect time of year for making mouth watering Persimmon Cakes.
+Autumn is a perfect time, as it is dry and the fall winds blow.
+This is the perfect time of year for making mouth-watering Persimmon Cakes.
 On their own, they are delicious, and they can be served in so many ways.

 One of the mouth-watering ways to eat these persimmon cakes are to make a simple two-ingredient snack.
 Take a large dish that is then lined with parchment paper and slice however many persimmons you desire to bake.
 It is best if you slice them nice and thin.
 Cover the pan with the sliced persimmons and sprinkle lightly with cinnamon.
 Place in the oven at 350 degrees.
 Bake for 10 to 12 minutes.
 Take out of the oven and let cool slightly.
 Serve while warm.
 This is a well-loved snack among children and adults alike.
 It is delicious!
 It is fast!
 It is amazing!

 More Persimmons Drying In The Sun

 This is the land of the Hakka, and there are many farms that dry the persimmons the traditional way.
 Have you ever thought about what is the best way to eat one of these Persimmon Cakes?
 By far the favorite seems to be, to just get a spoon, and spoon out the lovely custard in the middle.
-Certainly that is a marvelous way to eat one of these delicious dried persimmons.
+Certainly, that is a marvelous way to eat one of these deliciously dried persimmons.

 Another easy way that many like is to spread the fruit on a pan and let it dry some more.
 Then cut in strips and roll up.
 The children call them fruit roll-ups.
 With no added sugar, it certainly is healthy.
 Others like to make juices and smoothies with the fruit.
 One delicious option is to take persimmons and ginger and put in a blender.
 Blend and serve.
 Can you get any easier and still be delicious?

 Making A Delicious Persimmon Wine